mapmanager/mapmanager.github.io/_posts/2015-04-20-making-a-map.md

 The time-series panel shows a list of open maps on the left.
 When a map is selected (het3b in this example), a list of sessions in the map are shown on the right (in this example there are 12 sessions).

-### Pre-process your raw data
+### 1. Pre-process your raw data
-Map Manager will only import single channel .tif stacks.
-If your stacks have two or more color channels, they need to be de-interleaved into separate .tif files, one .tif file per color channel.
+Map Manager is designed to import single channel .tif stacks in a particular format.
+If your stacks have been acquired with proprietary software such as Zeiss Zen, Scan Image, or Prairie view, they need to be massaged into separate .tif files.
+One .tif file per color channel.

 We have [Fiji plugins][21] to do exactly this for Zeiss LSM/CZI, Prairie View, and ScanImage.

  - Zeiss LSM/CZI, use **[bFolder2MapManager][21]**
  - ScanImage, use **[bFolder2MapManager][21]**
  - Prairie View, use **[bPrairie2tif][21]**

-### 1. Open and initialize Map Manager
+### 2. Open and initialize Map Manager

  1. Open Igor Pro with MapManager.ipf
  2. Click on the empty command window to activate Map Manager and its menus
  3. Open the [stack browser][1] window with menu 'MapManager - Stack Browser'.
  4. Open the [time-series][13] window with menu 'MapManager - Time series'.

-### 2. Make a new map
+### 3. Make a new map
 In the time-series window 'Map Making' tab

  1. Enter a new map name.
  2. Set the number of channels for each stack in your map.
  2. Create a new map with '<span style="color:green">New Map</span>'.

-#### 2.1 Appending stacks to your map
+#### 3.1 Appending stacks to your map
  1. In the stack browser, select the stack you want to append to a map.
 If your stacks have more than one color channel, you can select any of the color channels.
  2. In the time-series panel 'Map Making' tab, press 'Append Stack' button.
  3. Repeat for each stack you want in your map.